Duke of Finland: Duke John the Elder: from duchy to grand duchy

-In 1556, two hundred years after it was vacated by the removal of Duke Benedict, King Gustav I of Sweden (reigned 1523–1560) gave the Duchy of Finland to his second son, the then 18-year-old Prince John (1537–1592).
+In 1556, two hundred years after it was vacated by the removal of Duke Bengt Algotsson, King Gustav I of Sweden (reigned 1523–1560) gave the Duchy of Finland to his second son, the then 18-year-old Prince John (1537–1592).
 John was the only holder of the title to establish a genuine princely rule of his own in Finland.
 The duchy included the Southwest Finland, Raseborg together with Western Uusimaa, and Lower Satakunta.
 The duchy thus formed was given extraordinarily independent feudal rights by the King.
 Additionally, John was appointed Governor-General of Finland, including all the other areas beyond the Gulf of Bothnia and up to the eastern border.
 Those areas were however not held by feudal right but with John as a royal appointee.

 Duke John settled in Turku, where he created a cultivated princely court at the Turku Castle.
 He was an enthusiastic patron of arts and architecture and decorated the castle with splendor never before seen in Finland.
-Before his marriage, he had a Finnish mistress, Kaarina Hannuntytär.
+Before his marriage, he had a Finnish mistress, Karin Hansdotter.
 Several Finnish and Swedish families claim descent from their offspring.
 After the death of his father, John ran his own foreign policy which at times was at odds with his elder brother King Eric XIV of Sweden (reigned 1560–1568).
 In domestic affairs too, John soon opposed the King, together with a party of high nobility who all were against an increasing centralization of the government.
 On October 4, 1562, against the wishes of the King, John married his first wife Princess Catherine Jagellonica (1526–1583), daughter of King Sigmund I of Poland (1467–1548).
 Eric regarded this conduct as rebellion.
 John and Catherine were imprisoned at Gripsholm Castle the year after their wedding and after a siege of Turku Castle and its conquest by royal troops.
 The imprisoned Duke considered himself to have kept his title, while the duchy itself was administered by royal officials.

 Eric was deposed by John, who had been released, acting with leaders of the nobility in 1568, and John and ascended the throne of Sweden, reigning until his death in 1592 as King John III.
 In 1589 he appears to have made arrangements to grant the Duchy of Finland at birth to his younger son Duke John (see below).